crim-ca/weaver/docs/source/processes.rst

 File Reference Names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-When processing any of the previous :ref:`file_reference_types`, the resulting name of the file after retrieval can
+When processing any of the previous :ref:`file_ref_types`, the resulting name of the file after retrieval can
 depend on the applicable scheme.
 In most cases, the file name is simply the last fragment of the path, whether it is
 an URL, an :term:`S3` bucket or plainly a file directory path.
 The following cases are exceptions.